fagun18/Fagun-XSS-Recon/README.md

         With everything in place, you’re now ready to run xss0rRecon and start your recon tasks! 💻

 If you have any questions or run into issues, feel free to reach out to me.

+Additional notes (Arjun dependency):

+    xss0rRecon uses Arjun for parameter discovery.
+The script now auto-detects Arjun via the arjun binary or python -m arjun.

+    If you see an error like: cannot execute: required file not found Install Arjun with one of the following: pip3 install arjun
+            # or on Debian/Ubuntu
+            sudo apt install arjun

+    After installation, simply re-run xss0rRecon.
+The script will pick up whichever Arjun form is available.